stuckathomedev/duck-feed/README.md

-## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/fyretm/duck-feed/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+## Duck Feed

+# What is Duck Feed?

+Duck feed is an desktop application that allows you to scrape the web looking for RSS feeds, subscribe to them, download them, and read them online or offlines.
+The application also even has a built in web browser for easier flow.

+# What was it made for?

+There are some security issues involving the GTK library used for the GUI and the application may not be completly safe.
+Upon that

-### Markdown
+### Current Issues

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for